 From what I see in the organizations where I consult, there’s an urgent need to understand leadership personality.
-Today―and especially for the future―we need leaders who can engage the workforce, manage people, and inspire collaboration and innovation.
+Today―especially for the future―we need leaders who can engage the workforce, manage people, and inspire collaboration and innovation.

-Evaluation of leadership personality types is an essential part of the selection process for CEOs and top executives, but perhaps we do not fully comprehend how important personality types are for influencing leadership effectiveness.
+Evaluation of leadership personality types is an essential part of the selection process for CEOs and top executives.
+Still, we may not fully comprehend how important personality types are for influencing leadership effectiveness.

 Most of us intuitively recognize different personality types.
 We routinely notice personality quirks in coworkers that baffle us, challenging our responses and relationships.